pubky/pubky-knowledge-base/Glossary.md

 A cryptographically signed token that grants third-party applications limited access to a user's data on their homeserver, similar to OAuth access tokens.

 **Censorship Resistance**
 The property of being difficult or impossible to block, censor, or control by any single authority.
-Pubky achieves this through decentralized [[Mainline DHT]] and distributed [[Homeservers]].
+Pubky achieves this through decentralized [[Mainline DHT]] and distributed [[Homeserver|homeservers]].

 **[[Credible Exit]]**
 The ability to leave a service provider (homeserver, app, etc.) without losing your data, identity, or social connections.
 A core principle of Pubky's architecture.